Blake Linde

 Book a Systems Diagnostic.
 Two weeks.
 A clear picture of what's broken and what to fix first.
 Actionable whether or not we work together beyond it.

 No retainer commitment.
 No sales pitch.
-Roadmap in 1–2 weeks.
+A practical starting point with a clear deliverable.